 It is the responsibility of a student with a physical or mental disability who may require any type of accommodation to make the accommodation request in a timely manner.
-To allow sufficient time for the eligibility and accommodation process to occur, the student should contact CGS Campus Student Services (Mr. Gerry Van Booven) to inquire about applying for disability accommodation.
-The Campus Student Services office facilitates and manages submission of student requests for disability accommodation along with any documentation provided by students to the University Disability Office.
-Additional information regarding the University disability services is available in the University Catalog.
+To allow sufficient time for the eligibility and accommodation process to occur, the student should contact Gerry Van Booven at CGS Campus Student Services to inquire about applying for disability accommodation.
+The Campus Student Services office facilitates and manages the submission of student requests for disability accommodation along with any documentation provided by students to the University Disability Office.
+Additional WCU-SOP disability services is available in the University Catalog.